htbrandao/applied-social-network-analysis-in-python/w2/README.md

 - The ability to maintain its general structural properties when it faces failures or attacks (e.g.: removal of edges).
 Maintain it's connectivity, like the world wide web, or flight paths

+## Network Centrality

+- Identifies the most importante nodes in a network

+    - Directed network: degree
+    - Undirected network: in-degree and/or out-degree

+## Closenesse Centrality

+- Nodes that are important, will be close to other nodes

+        The "closeness_centrality" method is ALREADY normalized using:

+        ( (n-1) / (|G|-1) )

+        There's no need to do it manually, like in the course!

+##